utkarsh215/CloudSEK_Backend_assignment/README.md

 A Node.js (Express) backend with JWT authentication that allows users to create posts and add text comments.
 MongoDB is used for storage.
 Optional rich text field is supported on comments.

 ## Note for the BONUS Feature:
 I have implemented the support for adding rich text in comments.
-At present, formatting is stored in markdown-style syntax (e.g., **bold** for bold text, *italic* for italics and [link] for any addd hyperlink).
+At present, formatting is stored in markdown-style syntax (e.g., **bold** for bold text, *italic* for italics and [link] for any added hyperlink).
 This ensures flexibility for the frontend to render styled text as needed.
 The backend correctly stores and retrieves this format.

 ## Loom Demo video link